kittyjosh111/linux-and-thinkpad-scripts/README.md

 2) X11 Screen flickering on an X1 Yoga
 3) Touchscreen right clicks
 4) Trackpoint and trackpad being disabled upon resuming from sleep in linux
-5) Yoga device rotation crash
+5) Thinkpad yoga device rotation crash
+6) PostmarketOS' powerprofilesctl not having any effect

 ---